This chapter tells you which aspects to consider before deciding whether to buy a home:

 There’s no doubt that buying a property is much more expensive then renting and the initial purchase has a lot of hidden extras which you may not be aware of until you go through the process.
 Saving up the money for the deposit may take years and you may feel resentful that you can’t afford to do everything that you used to be able to do such as going out.

 When you live in rented accommodation and there’s something wrong with the house such as plumbing or the roof, it isn’t your problem and you just have to contact the landlord to sort it out.
-Unfortunately, when you’re a property-owner, you have to pay for all repairs and maintenance.
+Unfortunately, when you’re a property-owner, you have to pay for all repairs and maintenance unless you have a landlord home insurance.
 If you’re lucky enough to be good at DIY or at least have a family member or friend who is, then you can make savings on labour costs.
 But if you don’t, you should keep some money aside for any maintenance work which needs to be done to the house.

 How much are the extra expenses for buying a house?